lucyparsons/lucyparsonslabs.com/STYLE.md

 ## Other Examples

-If you chose to experiment further, you can change the method with the -m flag.
+If you choose to experiment further, you can change the method with the -m flag.
 You can sort pixels based on colors, random values, along different colors etc. `pxlsrt help ALGORITHM` will give you more information.

 ```
 pxlsrt smart -r -s -m hue -t 80 newsroom.png newsroom_smart_r_s_hue_80.png